The best car dryers for quickly drying paintwork 2024

 Cons

-• Not the most effective car dryer
+• Not the most effective car dryer, nor was it really designed to be one

 Ryan Gilmore is the Deputy Autos and Tools Editor for CAR, specialising in car cleaning and hand tools.
 With an MA in Automotive Journalism, when he's not testing buckets he can be found looking at old Porsches.